RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/59-JAS.md

 <sup>14</sup> But if ye have bitter envying and strife in your hearts, glory not, and lie not against the truth.
 <sup>15</sup> This wisdom descendeth not from above, but [is] earthly, sensual, devilish.
 <sup>16</sup> For where envying and strife [is], there [is] confusion and every evil work.
-<sup>17</sup> But the wisdom that is from above is first pure , then peaceable, gentle, [and] easy to be intreated, full of mercy and good fruits, without partiality, and without hypocrisy.
+<sup>17</sup> But the wisdom that is from above is first pure, then peaceable, gentle, [and] easy to be intreated, full of mercy and good fruits, without partiality, and without hypocrisy.
 <sup>18</sup> And the fruit of righteousness is sown in peace of them that make peace.
 ## Chapter 4